George Floyd Trial: This is what ex-police officer Derek Chauvin wrote on his hand before he was sentenced

 Trial in the George Floyd case: ex-police officer Chauvin apparently suspected that he was found guilty.

 Apparently former cop Derek Chauvin knew what to expect.
 Until his guilty verdict on Tuesday, Chauvin was bailed out.
-The county sheriff took the former police officer into custody after he was found guilty.
+The district sheriff arrested the former police officer after he was found guilty.
 The judge instructed – and revoked the bail at the request of the public prosecutor after the guilty verdict.
 Like the American tabloid portal TMZ want to have exclusive experience Chauvin apparently wanted to take precautions and write the number of his lawyer on the inside of his hand beforehand in the event of a conviction.

 Attorney Eric Nelson said his client, Derek Chauvin, knew what to expect if found guilty.
 That he will probably only have limited access to a phone – but should contact his lawyer.
 After the conviction, Chauvin was led straight out of the room and was unable to speak to Nelson.
 TMZ suggests that the convict did not write his lawyer number on a piece of paper to prevent it from being taken away from him.